A F M Yusuf Haider

 A F M Yusuf Haider is a Bangladeshi academic and scientist.
 Haider was appointed as the pro-vice-chancellor of the University of Dhaka for 6 years.
 He served as the 25th vice-chancellor (acting) of the university from 1 August 2002 until 23 September 2002.
-He is currently the chairman of the Mathematical and Natural Sciences department of Brac University.
+He is currently serving as professor emeritus at the Department of Physics, University of Dhaka.

 Education

-Haider completed his bachelor's and master's in nuclear physics from the University of Dhaka in 1969 and 1970 respectively.
+Haider completed his bachelor's and master's in nuclear physics from the University of Dhaka in 1969 and 1970, respectively.
 He earned his Ph.D. from Australian National University in 1984.

 Career

 Haider served as the pro-vice-chancellor of the University of Dhaka from 25 July 2002 until 23 January 2009.